vosiander/blockchain/README.md

      "data": "And there is some more data here.
 A lot more data!"
     }'

+## Networking

+There is basic p2p networking implemented.
+To make a node visible to another:

+    curl -X POST http://localhost:8080/peers -H 'Content-Type: application/json' -d '{
+       "ip": "127.0.0.1",
+       "port": "9000"
+     }'

+where the ip and port is from the new peer, the current should discover

 ## Resources

 A list of online resources I found.

 - https://github.com/gin-gonic/gin/blob/master/README.md  Gin Router for the http part